-In the fast-paced world of business and professional endeavors, vulnerability is often viewed as a weakness.
+In fast-paced business and professional endeavors, vulnerability is often considered a weakness.
 The competitive nature of the workplace and the constant pursuit of success can make it seem like a hostile environment for those who contemplate showing any form of vulnerability.
 Fear of being perceived as weak or of jeopardizing career advancement often overshadows the potential benefits of embracing vulnerability.
-Simon Sinek, a respected thought leader, author, and motivational speaker, provides a refreshing perspective on this matter.
-He introduces the idea of psychological safety and emphasizes the importance of creating circles of safety within the workplace.
-In this article, we will delve into Sinek’s insights, exploring the concept of psychological safety, differentiating it from mere vulnerability, and discussing how organizations can encourage and reward the behaviors that foster it.

 Understanding Psychological Safety